PatrickTheGamerz/OrangeVest/README.md

             <div class="education-step-label">Module 2</div>
             <h3>Leverage awareness</h3>
             <p>
-              Leverage magnifies movements.
-Watching “used margin”, “risk usage” and your open positions list teaches you how quickly exposure stacks up.
+              High exposure means small moves can shift your equity quickly.
+Watching “used margin” and “risk usage” keeps this visible.
             </p>
             <div class="education-caption">
-              Try: open multiple small positions instead of one oversized trade and compare the feeling.
+              Try: open several small positions instead of one oversized trade and compare how it feels.
             </div>
           </div>